Post Concussion Syndrome Treatment

 When the brain is injured, the body responds immediately.
 Immune cells in the brain activate to contain the damage.
 The lining of the gut becomes more permeable.
 Blood flow shifts.
 Stress hormones change.
 This is the body doing exactly what it is designed to do after trauma.

-The problem is when this response does not switch off.
+The problem is when this response does not always switch off.

 In a straightforward recovery, the initial inflammatory response settles, the gut lining repairs, hormones stabilise and the brain gradually restores normal function.
 In post-concussion syndrome, one or more of these systems stays disrupted.
 And because they are all connected, a disrupted system in one area keeps the others from settling.